International Student Enrollment Decrease Impacts US Economy

 None of that stands to help US international students, but it alone hasn’t reduced the enrollment rates.
 Many institutions are battling against the “America First” rhetoric that’s become more common in the recent presidency, as well as the strict crackdown on visas.
 Admissions officers report increased and repeated questions from international students regarding even having the possibility of attending a US college or university, as well as concerns for their safety.

-Total international students in the United States has reached one million recently, making that group an important factor in a college’s revenue model.
+Total international students in the United States has reached one million recently, making that group an important factor in a college or university revenue model.
 A decline in this population is often creating a ripple effect within the institution, resulting in cutting programs or departments, laying off professors and stunting programs.
 Admissions professionals can ease this pain by focusing on quality over quantity, recruiting the right students more efficiently who are more likely to retain and graduate.

-Cappex helps colleges grow and shape their enrollment numbers to recruit smarter with fewer resources.
+Cappex helps colleges and universities grow and shape their enrollment numbers to recruit smarter with fewer resources.
 A recent analysis of over 190 Cappex clients revealed that Cappex inquiries were, on average, twice as likely to convert to a deposit than the sum of other sources.
-As Cappex students are typically in later stages of high school at critical college-decision moments, their hand raises are a strong indicator of real interest.
+As Cappex students are typically in later stages of high school at critical decision moments, their hand raises are a strong indicator of real interest.
 Coupled with advanced targeting options, Cappex partners can engage with high-potential students on a trusted platform of their choice.

 Studying abroad is often touted as an incomparable experience, one that every student should take advantage of.
 It offers an array of learning opportunities that simply can’t be mimicked any other way.
 While we want our US students to enjoy this unparalleled experience which benefits them as much as other countries, the reverse also holds true for here at home.
 International students add to the US economy and the impact of losing that income is slowly becoming more apparent.
 Only time will tell if it’s a fluke with the school year or whether it will be a trend in coming years.